islam-shahboun/AI-BEE-Weather-Data-Platform.-Libya/README.md

 - Cooling degree-day and mean temperature bias were substantially reduced by the hybrid correction but not fully eliminated (remain statistically significant at p < 0.05).
 - The "donor station" selection for EPW/DDY synthesis is currently nearest-neighbor only (not yet a distance-weighted blend of multiple stations).
 - The DDY file's cooling-day "wetbulb" value is a simplified coincident relative-humidity proxy, not a full psychrometric wet-bulb calculation — verify before use in final HVAC equipment sizing.
-- Synthesized EPW/DDY files are an engineering-grade estimate for early-stage screening — not a substitute for measured data or a physically-based downscaling tool (e.g., Meteonorm) for final design-stage simulations.
+- Synthesized EPW/DDY files are an engineering-grade estimate for early-stage screening, not a substitute for measured data or a physically-based downscaling tool for final design-stage simulations.

 ## Data Sources & Citation